Biden criminal justice plan reverses part of 1994 crime bill

-In a speech later Tuesday in New Orleans, the former vice president will call for an end to the disparity that placed stricter sentencing terms on offenses involving crack versus powder cocaine as well as an end to the federal death penalty, which the legislation authorized as a potential punishment for an increasing number of crimes.
+The former vice president is calling for an end to the disparity that placed stricter sentencing terms on offenses involving crack versus powder cocaine as well as an end to the federal death penalty, which the legislation authorized as a potential punishment for an increasing number of crimes.

 Biden is the early Democratic front-runner in no small part because of support from black voters who are crucial to winning the party’s presidential nomination.
 But his role in crafting the 1994 crime bill could become a vulnerability.
 Several of his rivals have blamed the crime bill for the mass incarceration of racial minorities over the past two decades.